zkopru-network/blind-find/specs/blind_find_v1.md

 ### Proof of Successful SMP

-If any run SMP succeeds, this mean user A has found user C through hub H. Then, user A generates a Proof Of Successful SMP to prove
+If a SMP run succeeds, user A finds user C. User A then generates a Proof Of Successful SMP to prove
 - Secrets of both sides match in SMP, i.e. user C is found.
 - SMP is run by user A: only the user who has actually run this SMP can create this proof because it is the only one who knows `a3`.
 Also, user A signs on the final result of SMP, binding `pubkeyA` with this SMP run.